HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/security/encryption.md

 KEEP used X509 certificates and a public/private key pair for [SAML](../keepsaml) interaction with the Domino R12 [IDVault](# TODO: link to vault).
 The management console offers a convenient way to generate those and the needed configuration entries.

----

-> Note: You need access to the Domino server's file system to collect the keys/cert
+Note: You need access to the Domino server's file system to collect the keys/cert {: .alert .alert-danger}

----

 Enter a certificate name, don't use spaces or special characters, stick to: `0-9,a-z,A-z,-,_`.
 Then enter the `Shutdown key` (masked input) and click on `Create IdP Certificate.
 4 things will happen: